elisha174/elisha174/README.md

+## Hi there 👋
 ![ATL Wedding](https://github.com/user-attachments/assets/fb0ec640-f684-43ec-8952-ee6afa993358)

-## Hi there 👋 My name is Elisha Medjo.
-I'm a student at the University of Minnesota.

 <!--
 **elisha174/elisha174** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+-->

+Hello!!
+My name is Elisha Medjo.
+I'm a student at the University of Minnesota.

 Here are some ideas to get you started: